Ganesh Raghavendra

 Ganesh Raghavendra is an Indian film score and soundtrack composer, who has predominantly scored music for Tamil films.

-He has won Two Best Film score (BGM) Awards for Vinveli Payana kurippugal at Cult critict movie awards, Kolkata & L’Age d’Or International Arthouse Film Festival (LIAFF), Kolkata, India.
+He has won Two Best Film score (BGM) Awards for Vinveli Payana kurippugal at Cult critics movie awards, Kolkata & L’Age d’Or International Arthouse Film Festival (LIAFF), Kolkata, India.

 Career

 Ganesh Raghavendra began his career with orchestra named Rasigapriya.
 Later he began scoring music for devotional albums, jingles and short films.

-His first film, Renigunta (2009), won him positive reviews and it was followed by Padam Paarthu Kathai Sol.Aachariyangal (2012).
+His first film, Renigunta (2009), won him positive reviews and it was followed by Padam Paarthu Kathai Sol and Aachariyangal (2012).
 He later worked on the Vijay Vasanth-starrer Mathil Mel Poonai (2013) and the Dhansika-starrer Thiranthidu Seese (2015).

-He is the music producer for international corporate companies like ZOHO etc...
+He is the music producer for international corporate companies like ZOHO etc.